SagittariusA11/Rocket-Launcher-App/README.md

 ![Rocket Info Screen](https://raw.githubusercontent.com/SagittariusA11/kml-images_RLA_LiquidGalaxy_GSoC-23/main/9.png)
 ![Liquid Galaxy Visualisation](https://raw.githubusercontent.com/SagittariusA11/kml-images_RLA_LiquidGalaxy_GSoC-23/main/8.png)

-## Conclusion

-I am profoundly appreciative of this enriching experience; it has been an educational journey of immense value, culminating in the development of an application poised to serve the greater good.
-My commitment to the project extends beyond its culmination, and I remain resolute in my dedication to maintain the codebase, diligently addressing any issues that may arise, thus enhancing the luster of the Rocket Launch Visualizer.

-Engaging in the Google Summer of Code program and aligning myself with the esteemed Liquid Galaxy community has indelibly marked my personal and professional growth.
-Throughout this voyage, I confronted a multitude of challenges and grappled with hitherto unfamiliar complexities.
-However, my resourcefulness, innovative thinking, and adept utilization of cutting-edge technologies empowered me to surmount these obstacles.
-This experience has substantially bolstered my confidence in my problem-solving acumen.
-At present, I stand resolute in the belief that solutions exist for every challenge, and I firmly hold that, with unwavering determination, any obstacle can be surmounted.

-I hold a profound affection for this experience, and if the opportunity for a return engagement were to arise, I would embrace it unreservedly.
-My enthusiasm remains undiminished, and I eagerly anticipate continued contributions to the Liquid Galaxy project beyond the conclusion of the Google Summer of Code program.
-My heartfelt gratitude extends to my mentors and organizational administrators for their steadfast guidance and unwavering support during the challenging phases of the coding period.

 > If you are interested in contributing to Liquid Galaxy projects, you can reach out by sending email to Liquid Galaxy Lab
 >